-- AFS has lodging and dining facilities available on Fort Wainwright, Galena, and Fort Yukon.
-DOF operates a dining hall in McGrath. - Personnel filling fire Resource Orders are subsisted and sign for meals and lodging using an assigned charge code. - Personnel without fire resource orders that would like meals and/or lodging to be provided must ensure that their agency has established a reimbursable agreement and the accompanying charge code is in place prior to arrival. - Personnel intending to use a credit card for lodging expenses must confirm prior to arrival that their credit card will be accepted at the facility.
-Credit cards may be accepted for lodging at the AFS barracks on Fort Wainwright and Galena.
-Credit cards are not accepted at AFS facilities for meals. - Personnel on resource orders will be given priority for lodging.
-Lodging for agency personnel not on a Resource Order is available on a case-by-case basis. - Cash is accepted at the AFS Barracks and AFS Dining Hall on Fort Wainwright.
+- The BLM AFS has lodging and dining facilities available on Fort Wainwright, Galena, and Fort Yukon.
+The DOF operates a dining hall in McGrath. - Personnel filling fire resource orders are subsisted and sign for meals and lodging using an assigned charge code. - Personnel without fire resource orders that would like meals and/or lodging provided must ensure their agency has established a reimbursable agreement and the accompanying charge code is in place prior to arrival.

+- Personnel intending to use a credit card for lodging expenses must confirm prior to arrival that their credit card will be accepted at the facility.
+Credit cards may be accepted for lodging at the BLM AFS barracks on Fort Wainwright and Galena.
+Credit cards are not accepted at BLM AFS facilities for meals. - Personnel on resource orders are given priority for lodging.
+Lodging for agency personnel not on a resource order is available on a case-by-case basis. - Cash is accepted at the BLM AFS Barracks and BLM AFS Dining Hall on Fort Wainwright.
 Barracks rates and cash meal prices are set annually.

 b.
-AFS Facilities on Fort Wainwright
+BLM AFS Facilities on Fort Wainwright

-AFS provides office space and furniture, office equipment and supplies, telecommunications, computers, network access and support.
+The BLM AFS provides office space and furniture, office equipment and supplies, telecommunications, computers, network access and support.
 Refer to Attachment 1: Annual Fixed Costs for billing information.